-Physical Benefits for Women
+Physical Benefits of BHRT for Women

 Hormornal imbalance in women can cause heavy, irregular, or uncomfortable periods, hot flashes, night sweats, indigestion, constipation, and diarrhea.
 Many studies have shownand many patients report, that hormone replacement therapy provides relief from these symptoms by treating the root cause.

 - Patients also report many other benefits including: